mahiyamini/TODO-List/README.md

 # TODO-List
-To do list application using React and Django with Mongo DB
+To do list application using React and Django